 Asia-Pacific Business

-US & European Business
+US and European Business

 Conference attendance, partner meetings, and project work in major business centres like New York, San Francisco, London, and Frankfurt.

-• US medical costs are the highest in the world - unlimited medical cover is worth considering
+• US medical costs are the highest in the world - unlimited medical cover is strongly worth considering

-Pacific Islands & Developing Markets
+Pacific Islands and Developing Markets

-Tips for NZ Business Travellers
+Tips for Australian Business Travellers

 1